p-lipko/f5-automation-workshop/failover-via-api/payg/3-nic-basic-deployment/docs/module_6/task6_2.md

 ```
 Note:
 The Failover via-API in Azure taskes ~95s of failover time.
 This is far too long and not usable in production.
-But just be aware that both AWS and GCP do offer better failover times.
+Just be aware that both AWS and GCP do offer better failover times.
 ```

 **Step 8:** Go back to your application in the browser and refresh it.